 The security situation in some parts of Mexico is hazardous, with specific areas of the country being extremely unsafe.
-Travelers to Mexico should exercise increased caution due to crime.
-There is a high risk to personal safety and security in certain areas because of widespread violent such crime, homicide. kidnapping, carjacking, and robbery.
+There is a high risk to personal safety and security in certain areas because of widespread violent crime, such as homicide, kidnapping, carjacking, and robbery.

-It is advised to avoid all travel to Colima State, Guerrero State, Michoacán State, Sinaloa State, Tamaulipas State, and Zacatecas State.
+It is advised to avoid all travel to Colima State, Guerrero

+State, Michoacán State, Sinaloa State, Tamaulipas State, and Zacatecas State.
 Limit all but essential trips to Baja California, Guanajuato, Chihuahua, Coahuila, Durango, Jalisco, Morelos, Nayarit, Nuevo Leon State, San Luis Potosi State, Sonora State, Zacatecas State, and travel on Federal Highway 199 (Carretera Federal 199) between Rancho Nuevo (just outside San Cristobal de las Casas) and Palenque.
 Violent crimes are widespread, and armed criminal groups have targeted and robbed commercial vessels, oil platforms, and offshore supply vessels in the Bay of Campeche.
 It is advised to limit all but essential travel within 40 km (25 miles) of the Guatemalan border up to and including the border crossing at Gracias a Dio.